Record Format

 Before RecordFormat

-was available, record format versioning was critical, because it was the only information about how the record's data was formatted.
-You were responsible for interpreting every byte of data.
-You also had to manually manage all data format changes.
-Since record data formats were not self-described within the file, each time you needed to add, remove, or change a field, you had to change the format version, and handle a growing number of format versions explicitly in the code.
+callbacks you received when reading a file, you were responsible for interpreting every byte of data and you also had to manually manage all data format changes.
+Since record data formats were not self-described within the file, each time you needed to add, remove, or change a field, you had to change the format version, and handle a growing number of format versions explicitly in your code.
 This was unmanageable.
+Moreover, it was not possible to write standard tools that could interpret that was stored in records, show the images they might contains, or any other metadata.

 RecordFormat